zhengying-liu/info232/TP2/README.md

 cd ~/projects/info232
 jupyter-notebook --ip=127.0.0.1
 ```
 Then you should see a webpage pop up displaying the directory `~/projects/info232`.
-Then navigate to `~/projects/info232/TP1` and open the notebook `TP1.ipynb`.
-(You can also do this by directly running `jupyter-notebook --ip=127.0.0.1 ~/projects/info232/TP1/TP1.ipynb`)
+Then navigate to `~/projects/info232/TP2` and open the notebook `TP2.ipynb`.
+(You can also do this by directly running `jupyter-notebook --ip=127.0.0.1 ~/projects/info232/TP2/TP2.ipynb`)

 **Then answer the questions in this notebook.
-You don't have to answer all questions to have full score (5/5).
-Only 5 correct answers will do.**
+This time you must answer all questions to have full score (5/5).**

 In this whole course, we'll use Python 3 instead of Python 2.
 But by default, the system will use Python 2 when you use the command `python` directly in terminal (type `which python` to see why).
 This explains why we ran the line
 `export PATH="/opt/anaconda3/bin:$PATH"`.
 It prioritizes the search of the command `python` (or `jupyter`, `jupyter-notebook`, etc) in the Anaconda3 directory `/opt/anaconda3/bin` first.
 And if you want to avoid running this command everytime when you launch a terminal, you can append it to the file `~/.bash_profile` by following command line: